Charles A. Peabody: Political and judicial activities

 In 1855, Peabody participated in the formation of the Republican Party in New York in 1855, and in 1856 he was appointed a judge of the New York Supreme Court (the trial-level court of the state).
 In 1858, he was appointed a quarantine commissioner to succeed ex-Governor Horatio Seymour.

 In 1862, with the government of Louisiana having voted to join the Confederate States of America and declaring its secession from the United States, President Abraham Lincoln issued an executive order stating that the insurrection "having temporarily subverted and swept away the civil institutions of that State, including the judiciary and the judicial authorities of the Union" made it necessary to appoint "some judicial tribunal existing there capable of administering justice".
 Therefore, Lincoln stated in this order:

 When the U.S. Department of State instituted a numbering scheme in 1907, it retroactively identified this as United States Executive Order 1.
 Peabody was commissioned Chief Justice of Louisiana, appointed court officers, and drew a salary, but never heard a case.

 Personal life

-Peabody was married three times, the first time to Julia Caroline Livingston of the Livingston family of New York, with whom he had three sons and a daughter, his sons including the prominent attorney, Charles A. Peabody Jr. Julia died in 1878.
+Peabody was married three times, the first time to Julia Caroline Livingston of the Livingston family of New York, with whom he had three sons and a daughter, his sons including the prominent attorney, Charles A. Peabody Jr. and lawyer Philip G. Peabody.

+Julia died in 1878.
 Peabody's second wife was Mary Eliza Hamilton, a cousin of Mrs. Astor, a daughter of John Church Hamilton and granddaughter of Alexander Hamilton, one of the Founding Fathers of the United States.
 After Mary's death in 1887, he married for a third time to Athenia Livingston (née Bowen), the widow of James Bowen (his "old-time warm friend and associate") and daughter of Anthony Rutgers Livingston (brother to U.S. Representative Robert Le Roy Livingston).

 He died at his residence in New York City, at the age of 87.